-It is important that you keep your house insurance in place between the date of signing the Contract and the completion of the sale.
-If anything happens to the house, e.g. the house burns down, the Buyer cannot be forced to complete the purchase and he will be entitled to the return of the deposit.
+It is important that you keep your property insurance in place between the date of signing the Contract and the completion of the sale.
+If anything happens to the property, e.g. the property burns down, the Buyer cannot be forced to complete the purchase and he will be entitled to the return of the deposit.